xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 let the recursion built into  our parser take care of everything, and the solution is so simple that it's surprising.

-The secret is  to  note  that  every BREAK statement has to occur within a block ... there's no place else for it to be.
-So all we have  to  do  is to pass into  Block  the  exit  address  of  the innermost loop.
+The secret is  to  note  that  every `BREAK` statement has to occur within a block ... there's no place else for it to be.
+So all we have  to  do  is to pass into  `Block`  the  exit  address  of  the innermost loop.
 Then it can pass the address to the routine that translates the  break instruction.
-Since an IF statement doesn't change the loop level, procedure DoIf doesn't need to do anything except  pass the label into ITS blocks (both  of  them).
+Since an `IF` statement doesn't change the loop level, procedure `DoIf` doesn't need to do anything except  pass the label into ITS blocks (both  of  them).
 Since loops DO change the level,  each  loop  construct  simply ignores whatever label is above it and passes its own exit label along.

 All  this  is easier to show you than it is to  describe.
-I'll demonstrate with the easiest loop, which is LOOP:
+I'll demonstrate with the easiest loop, which is `LOOP`:

 ```delphi
 {--------------------------------------------------------------}